-Bites, scratches, and skin abrasions are routes of transmission of viral diseases (e.g., rabies, feline leukemia virus (FeLV), feline immunodeficiency virus (FIV)), hematozoal disease (babesiosis), bacterial diseases (pasteurellosis), and fungal diseases (e.g., sporotrichosis, dermatophytosis/ringworm; Goldstein and Abrahamian 2015).
-Many of these diseases pose a significant public health risk and can be spread to other domestic or wild animals.
-Rabies, in particular, is a preventable disease by prophylactic vaccination of animals and people at risk of exposure.
-Approximately 5,000 animals per year test positive for rabies in the United States (Ma et al. 2020).
+Bites, scratches, and skin abrasions are routes of trans-The control and management of free-ranging domestic mission of viral diseases (e.g., rabies, feline leukemia cats should be of concern to wildlife management, public virus (FeLV), feline immunodeficiency virus (FIV)), health agencies, and animal welfare groups (AAWV hematozoal disease (babesiosis), bacterial diseases 1996).
+Furthermore, wildlife managers and other animal (pasteurellosis), and fungal diseases (e.g., sporotrichosis, health and welfare professionals must have situational dermatophytosis/ringworm; Goldstein and Abrahamian awareness of biohazards and zoonotic diseases when 2015).
+Many of these diseases pose a significant public performing work activities.
+It is important to conduct a health risk and can be spread to other domestic or wild job hazard analysis to identify potential hazards and list animals.
+Rabies, in particular, is a preventable disease by corresponding risk mitigation efforts, including always prophylactic vaccination of animals and people at risk following personal hygiene and biosafety protocols, reof exposure.
+Approximately 5,000 animals per year test ceiving relevant pre-exposure vaccinations (e.g., rabies), positive for rabies in the United States (Ma et al. 2020). and using appropriate personal protective equipment when handling live animals and working in known or potentially pathogen-contaminated environments.